 Spartan Race has also started to use other elements of Rosterfy operationally, such as creating efficiencies across different marketing teams and disciplines.
 The demographics data and segmentation provided by Rosterfy’s technology allows Spartan Race to “dig deeper” when marketing, says Toof.

-“With all the information and data Rosterfy can provide we are able to be smarter with our targeting if we’re having a struggling race we can target particular markets and tailor our messaging.
+“With all the reports and data Rosterfy can provide we are able to be smarter with our targeting if we’re having a struggling race.
+We can target particular markets and tailor our messaging.
 We haven’t utilized it to its full potential yet but in our process of scaling we’re going to be able to market more effectively.”

 So what's the secret?
 Treating your volunteers as valued members of your team will keep them engaged and help you retain them for years.
 An automated onboarding process will help streamline your volunteer program, freeing you up to focus on more important tasks, like organizing amazing events.